Thailand Volunteer Orientation and Training

 Potentially even more important than language, culture differences can be an enormous barrier to really connecting with the Thai people on your project site.
 We’ll walk you through the reality of culture shock; devote some time to understanding Thai culture; and then break down some “do’s and don’ts” to keep in mind on the project site and in Thailand at large.
 We also make sure that our volunteers have opportunities to engage the local culture during orientation.
 You’ll visit temples, sample plenty of authentic Thai cuisine and practice your language skills at the local market – all before your project has even started.

-Advice on staying healthy
+Advice on Staying Healthy

 Our attendees find themselves in authentic, off-the-grid locations while volunteering in Thailand, and staying well is an important consideration.
 We bring in a registered nurse to offer tips on staying healthy and safe while in Chiang Mai.

-Volunteer and Internship Project information
+Volunteer and Internship Project Information

 More often than not, you’ll be joined in orientation by volunteers bound for different project sites than you.
-Early on Saturday, we will take some time to talk about the specifics each project.
+Early on Saturday, we will take some time to talk about the specifics of each project.
 On Sunday, we host a special workshop just for our teaching volunteers, to help them craft strategies for planning lessons and managing classes of Thai students.
 The director of Friends for Asia – a former Peace Corps Volunteer in Thailand – will also share his insight into the role that volunteers can play in local projects.

-Getting to know Chiang Mai and Bangkok
+Getting to Know Chiang Mai and Bangkok

 There’s plenty of downtime worked into the orientation schedule, including outings to area markets, Buddhist temples and rustic restaurants.
 This culminates in a traditional Khan Tok dinner (for Chiang Mai), featuring Northern Thai cuisine and a traditional Thai dance exhibition.